 This step-and-scan system is a high-productivity, dual-stage tool designed for volume production.

-By combining high productivity with unprecedented overlay performance, this system addresses multiple patterning requirements, providing a cost-effective solution for the manufacturing of 300 mm wafers at 5 nm Logic and advanced DRAM nodes.
+By combining high productivity with unprecedented overlay performance, this system addresses multiple patterning requirements, providing a cost-effective solution for the manufacturing of 300 mm wafers at advanced Logic and DRAM nodes.

 The TWINSCAN NXT:2050i is raising the game for semiconductor productivity, able to produce 295 wafers per hour.
 This system is able to deliver 400 to 500 additional wafers per day, by reducing overhead times compared to earlier TWINSCAN systems.
 The redesigned wafer stage features a more powerful motor, able to accelerate faster and perform movements even more accurately.

 The TWINSCAN NXT:2050i features a new immersion hood that reduces water loss, significantly improving defectivity performance.
 This translates to improved product yield and higher productivity through fewer slowdowns.

 This system features a 1.35 NA 193 nm catadioptric projection lens that can achieve production resolutions down to 40 nm (C-quad) and 38 nm (dipole) and an in-line design supporting full 26 x 33 mm field size, 4X reduction and reticle compatibility with existing designs.